pguti778/testinginjava/readme.md

 Before every Integration test start, the Failsafe plugin will start the SpringBoot application and when they finish the SpringBoot server will stop.

-When on Unit tests, only the SpingContainer could (or not) be started.
+When on Unit tests, only the SpringContainer could (or not) be started.

 Based on https://maven.apache.org/surefire/maven-failsafe-plugin/integration-test-mojo.html#includes, only the below file patterns will be considered for integration test.